oneapi-src/oneDNN/doc/programming_model/sycl_get_started.md

 `sycl_malloc_wrapper` and `sycl_free_wrapper` are call-back functions and also provided by frameworks.

-In oneDNN graph, SYCL extension APIs reside in the namespace `dnnl::graph::sycl_interop`, which are defined at [dnnl_graph_sycl.hpp](../../include/oneapi/dnnl/dnnl_graph_sycl.hpp).
+In oneDNN Graph, SYCL extension APIs reside in the namespace `dnnl::graph::sycl_interop`, which are defined at [dnnl_graph_sycl.hpp](../../include/oneapi/dnnl/dnnl_graph_sycl.hpp).